microsoft/Excel-Labs/labs-generative-ai/README.md

 The custom function includes settings which let you choose from different models, control the default output length of results returned from the models, limit creativity, and more.

+`LABS.GENERATIVEAI` is not part of [Microsoft 365 Copilot](https://blogs.microsoft.com/blog/2023/03/16/introducing-microsoft-365-copilot-your-copilot-for-work/).

 ## Getting started

 To experiment with generative AI, start by typing the formula `=LABS.GENERATIVEAI` in a cell.
 Next, give the formula a prompt to send to the generative AI model.
 Make sure to wrap your prompt in quotation marks, like `=LABS.GENERATIVEAI(“Write a poem about Excel.”)`, and select the Enter key to send the request.